aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Targetting/GetRandomAvaliablePlayer.md

 Despite the game using it under normal gameplay, it is highly recommended to never pass true to the nullable parameter.
 It fails to account for too much and it can lead to undesired logic where the caller might not be able to find a suitable target.

 ### nullable is false
-If `forceattack` isn't -1 and the player party member corresponding to it doens't have an `eatenby`, it is returned.
+If `forceattack` isn't -1 and the player party member coresponding to it doens't have an `eatenby`, it is returned.

 Otherwise, there is an infinite loop that starts: